Stanford Middle School Scholars Program

 Technology Orientation

-During Tech Orientation, scholars will be introduced to the technology used in the program as well as have an opportunity to test their own devices to ensure compatibility with our systems.
-Following day one of programming from 12:00-12:30pm PST,our Technology Team will hold a drop-in session for students who need additional support or troubleshooting.
+During Tech Orientation, scholars will be introduced to the technology used in the program and will have the opportunity to test their devices to ensure compatibility with our systems.
+At the end of day one, from 12:00-12:30 pm PST, our Technology Team will hold a drop-in session for students who need additional support or troubleshooting.

 Program Orientation

 During this session, scholars, parents, and legal guardians will learn about Stanford OHS.
-Members of the Stanford OHS Office of Admissions will provide an overview of our school and help scholars and their families explore how Stanford OHS may fit into their future academic plans.
+Members of the Stanford OHS Office of Admissions will give an overview of our school and help scholars and their families explore how Stanford OHS could fit into their future academic plans as a middle or high school student.

 Week One